flag Canada Canada: Tax System

 Other Corporate Taxes

 Taxes on natural resources, namely oil and gas, mineral and timber are applied across Canada.
 Federal and provincial resource royalties and taxes are collected on resource production on federal and provincial Crown lands respectively.
 Certain rental payments and management fees are also subject to a 25% withholding tax, unless otherwise agreed upon in a tax treaty.
-Property taxes are levied by municipalities on the estimated market value of real property within their boundaries and by provinces and territories on land not in a municipality.

 All provinces and territories charge a land transfer tax or registration fee on the purchaser of real property within their boundaries, calculated on the sale price or the assessed value of the property sold at rates varying between 0.02% to 5% (higher rates may apply for non-residents).

 Employers need to contribute to social security on behalf of their employees, with rates varying according to the territory.
-The maximum pensionable earnings under the Canada Pension Plan (CPP) for 2023 is CAD 66,600.
-For 2023, employers are required to pay, for each employee, government pension plan contributions up to CAD 3,500 and employment insurance premiums up to CAD 1,403.43.
+The maximum pensionable earnings under the Canada Pension Plan (CPP) for 2024 is CAD 68,500.
+For 2024, employers are required to pay, for each employee, government pension plan contributions up to CAD 3,867.50 and employment insurance premiums up to CAD 1,468.77.

-Payroll taxes are charged at a maximum rate between 1.95% and 4.3%.
+Payroll taxes are charged at a maximum rate between 1.95% and 4.26%.

 Provinces and territories implement carbon taxes in accordance with the Greenhouse Gas Pollution Pricing Act.